CiscoDevNet/secure-firewall/FTD/Vmware/Terraform/README.md

 ## Deployment Procedure

 1) Clone or Download the Repository
-2) Input the values in the terraform.tfvars file for variables in variables.tf
+2) Input the values in the terraform.tfvars file for variables in variables.tf</br>
-   Note: VI OVF file for the selected FTD Version should be used in the template for deploymennt
+   *Note: VI OVF file for the selected FTD Version should be used in the template for deployment.*
 4) Initialize the providers and modules
      - go to the specific terraform folder from the cli
         $ cd xxxx